Everything We Know About Meghan Markle's Wedding Dress

 8. We can likely expect something with sleeves.

-As Meghan is marrying at deeply religious space of St. George’s Chapel, we can expect that her gown will be on the more modest side.
+As Meghan is marrying in the deeply religious space of St. George’s Chapel, we can expect that her gown will be on the more modest side.
 It will probably have some sort of sleeve — even if it isn’t a long sleeve like Kate’s.

 9. Her Suits wedding dress isn’t a hint.